litmus-web/Hydra/README.md

-# The Fast, Efficent and Adaptable HTTP server for Python
+# The Fast.
+Efficent.
+Adaptable HTTP server for Python